ipatch/freecad.projects.in.scm/README.md

   git checkout [HASH_OF_COMMIT]
   ```

-...and the current freecad file is open in freecad, the file will not be updated!
+...and if the current freecad file is open in freecad, the **file will not be updated!**

 - close the current file, and reopen the file, and freecad should pickup the file as it existed at that particular commit.